uoftcprg/pokerkit/docs/simulation.rst

 Card Burning Operation
 ^^^^^^^^^^^^^^^^^^^^^^

 The card burning operation (:meth:`pokerkit.state.State.burn_card`) burns a single card.
 It can be called only once per dealing phase.
 This is only called if the corresponding street attribute configures as such.
-The method for this operation accept an optional card to be burned as a positional argument.
+The method for this operation accepts an optional card to be burned as a positional argument.
 If this is not supplied, the card that is burnt is the card at the front of the shuffled deck.
 This method can be automated.
 But, note that, if you automate this method and specify what card to be dealt as hole/board cards, you may later encounter warnings when you attempt to deal cards that are already burnt.
-As such, if you intend to specify what cards to deal, you should not automate this and burn ``"??"`` denoting an unknown card.
+As such, if you intend to specify what cards to deal with, you should not automate this and explicitly burn ``"??"`` denoting an unknown card.

 Hole Dealing Operation
 ^^^^^^^^^^^^^^^^^^^^^^

 This operation (:meth:`pokerkit.state.State.deal_hole`) concerns itself with the private card dealings.
-Each invocation deals to one player only, and this player is automatically selected based on position.
+Each invocation deals with one player only, and this player is automatically selected based on position.
 The caller can optionally supply the cards to be dealt to the dealee as a positional argument (which may be unknown like ``"????"``.

 If the cards are not provided, they are drawn from the shuffled deck.
 The number of cards drawn from the deck (and therefore dealt) per invocation varies depending on the situation.
 In a draw round, the number of cards drawn per call equals the number of discarded cards for the player being dealt.
 In other words, each method call completely replenishes a player's hole.
 If the state is not in a draw round, each method call draws one card only.
 In this context, the method must be called "N" times the number of active players where "N" is the number of hole cards to be dealt for each person until the hole dealings are complete for that phase.